-Breathing Exercises and Meditation
+- Breathing Exercises and Meditation

 Breathing exercises and meditation are two techniques individuals in recovery can use to manage stressful situations without turning to drugs or alcohol.

 About Breathing Exercises

-Learning to control breathing patterns can change an individual’s moods, emotions and other essential functions in the body.
+Learning to control breathing patterns can change an individual’s moods, emotions, and other essential functions in the body.
 Some of the specific physical benefits of breathing exercises include:

-- Relaxation of muscles.
+- relaxation of muscles

-- Lower blood pressure.
+- lower blood pressure

-- Natural relief from pain.
+- natural relief from pain

-- Exhalation of waste products, which reduces the strain on other systems in the body that are responsible for eliminating waste.
+- exhalation of waste products, which reduces the strain on other systems in the body that are responsible for eliminating waste

-As the individual breathes deeply, more oxygen is delivered to the muscles, which helps to release tension.
+As the individual breathes deeply, more oxygen is delivered to the muscles, releasing tension.
 When this tension is released, the individual feels calmer naturally.

-The extra oxygen brought in with the deep breaths causes the brain to produce chemicals that put the individual in a more positive mood.
+The extra oxygen brought in with deep breaths causes the brain to produce chemicals that put the individual in a more positive mood.